IbrahimHosh/Among-us-game-simulator/README.md

 # Among-us-game-simulator
-Creates a simulated version of the popular murder mystery game Among-Us.
+Created a simulated version of the popular murder mystery game Among-Us.
 Used objects and classes in python.
 Created 2 subclasses crewperson and pretender from character class, and I also created a game class to help simulate a game, check winner, and do meetings.
 To properly run the program you need to do 3 things.
 Create a list of characters of your choice, create a Game object, and run the play_game() method for the Game object
 Just like I did at the end of my code.